-The lack of a proper 21st Century constitution means that our society and economy is fundamentally unbalanced.
-In our nations and our regions, there needs to be an understanding that our constitution, government and law is not one designed by and for London and the South East.
-There need to be Regions’ rights in it too that our society and economy are fundamentally unbalanced.
+The lack of a proper 21st Century constitution means that our society and economy are fundamentally unbalanced.
+In our nations and our regions, there needs to be an understanding that our constitution, government and law are not ones designed by and for London and the South East.
+There need to be Regions’ rights in a new constitution too.

 Parliament itself should ultimately agree the new constitution.